 Have to Upgrade to Add a Store

-Yola does have quite a few attractive eCommerce features, but you’ll have to upgrade to use them.
+Yola does have quite a few attractive eCommerce features, especially for a free blog site, but you’ll have to upgrade to use them.
 You can’t add a store with the free package.

 Which Free Blogging Site is Best For You?